Do you feel like you’re always crushing yourself in the gym and dieting… but never see the results you’d expect reflected in the mirror?

 Depending on how long ago you dieted and how lean you got, the Primer Phase is a must to set you up for another successful fat loss phase.

-The recovery of many hormones such as testosterone, cortisol, and thyroid hormone, along with your metabolism and regaining lean mass (a big part of your metabolism) doesn’t happen overnight.
+The recovery of many hormones such as testosterone, cortisol, and thyroid hormone, along with regaining lean mass (a big part of your metabolism) doesn’t happen overnight.

 The harsher and more recent your previous diet was, the longer you need to spend in the Primer Phase.
-In some cases, you shouldn’t be dieting for the foreseeable, and we’ll push you to undergo a Building Phase instead.
+In some cases, you shouldn’t be dieting for the foreseeable future, and we may actually need to spend time in an extended Health Phase instead.

 If you don’t have the foundation the Primer Phase provides, success in the Fat Loss Phase will be unlikely.